cwaldbieser/synthproxy/README.rst

     $ twisted bindproxy

-Additional options can be found by adding the :option:`--help` option.
+Additional options can be found by adding the `--help` option.

 ----------
 SynthProxy